-I offer psychotherapy in South East London, near Crystal Palace and London Bridge, near the City.
+I offer psychotherapy in South East London, near Crystal Palace.
 During the Coronavirus pandemic I am offering all sessions online.
 I use a range of approaches, in a confidential and non-judgemental space, to help you improve your wellbeing and overcome symptoms and issues you might be facing.
 My aim is that together we can help you improve your wellbeing which can include

 • Having a confidential safer space to share your deepest concerns